Guide to Facebook Advertising: Advanced Edition

 2. Don’t neglect your fans: Using audience insights, segment your Facebook fans into small audiences to deliver tailored messages.

-3. Don’t guess, use Google Analytics: You already have a lot of data points in Google Analytics.
-Analyze your website visitor data in Google Analytics to glean valuable insights about your customers.
-Use this data for demographic, device, location and behavioral targeting in Facebook campaigns.
+3. Don’t guess, use Google Analytics and Facebook Analytics: You already have a lot of data points.
+Analyze your website visitor data in Google Analytics or Facebook Analytics to glean valuable insights about your customers.
+Use this data for demographic, device, location and behavioral targeting and also to come up with messaging ideas in Facebook campaigns.

 Relevant Audience Targeting